GHS Undergraduate Essay Prize

 • The decision of the jury is final.

-• The jury will make its decision by beginning of September and inform the prize candidates as soon as possible after that.
+• The jury will make its decision by October and inform the prize candidates as soon as possible after that.
 Please note that we cannot offer feedback on entries for the prize.

 This Years Winners